Junk Head

-Junk Head is a 2021 Japanese stop motion animated science fiction film written and directed by Takehide Hori, based on his 2013 short film Junk Head 1.
+Junk Head (ジャンク・ヘッド) is a 2017 Japanese animated post-apocalyptic science fiction film written and directed by Takehide Hori, based on his 2013 short film Junk Head 1.
 The film comprises some 140,000 stop-motion shots, and runs for 101 minutes.
 The story is set in a distant future world where humans have received longevity but lost their fertility, and are nearly extinct by population decline.

 Director Guillermo del Toro positively reviewed the film and it won three awards.
-It was said by the director to be part of a trilogy.
+It is the first film in a planned trilogy, with the second film, Junk World, released in June 2025.

 Production

-Not only the direction and scenario writing but almost all works including voices, sculpting puppets, lighting, camera operating, editing, composing music, are, in the beginning, done by Director Hori alone.
+Not only the direction and scenario writing but almost all work, including voices, sculpting puppets, lighting, camera operating, editing, composing music, were, in the beginning, done by Hori alone.
 At first, he assumed like most people that "films are not a one-man project".
-Then, hearing that Director Makoto Shinkai made his first film Voices of a Distant Star by only himself, and, roused by Director Shinkai's story, he decided to try to make a film and ventured into the world of film-making at almost forty years old.
-However, Hori had neither knowledge nor experience in film-making, and is entirely self-taught.
+Then, hearing that Makoto Shinkai made his first film, Voices of a Distant Star, by himself, and, inspired by Shinkai's story, he decided to try to make a film and ventured into the world of film-making at almost forty years old.
+However, Hori had neither knowledge nor experience in film-making, and was entirely self-taught.
 It took Hori four years to make a short version of the film for a preview.
 He made a long version for theatrical release with a small team.
-It took around 7 years to complete the final product.
-The short version was released at 2013 and the long version was firstly released at 2017.
+It took around seven years to complete the final product.
+The short version was released at 2013, the long version was released at 2017 and re-edited long version at 2021.

 Synopsis

 The story is set in a distant future world where humans have received longevity but lost their fertility, and are nearly extinct by population decline.
 The protagonist, a cyborg explorer, enters an underground world where artificially created species live.
 His mission is intended to research for their secrets of reproductivity.
 As the story goes on, it becomes gradually clear that the underground world is a kind of dystopia where dangerous monsters roam or ambush, and that the artificially created intelligent species developed a unique society.
-The story ends in unexpected manner.
+The story ends in an unexpected manner.
 Director Hori noted the film was the first part of a trilogy.